KristinaP09/KristinaP09/README.md

 ## 👤 About Me

-- Lifelong learner, not a people pleaser
+- Lifelong learner, driven by curiosity—not by applause.
-- Avoiding performance disguised as competence (including corporate drama and invisible clown syndicates)
+- Dodging all the fake talent shows—including corporate drama and those sneaky invisible clown squads—because real skill doesn’t need a spotlight.
 - 「 ✦ 𝐍𝐚𝐦𝐞 ✦ 」Chinese name (given by CYCU): 許蒂娜 (Xǔ dì nà)

 Past web traces: